shaodaqian/Confounded-IL/README.md

 This repository includes the implementation of the method DML-IL proposed in the paper "A Unifying Framework for Causal Imitation Learning with Hidden Confounders".

 ## Dependencies
+The main dependencies of this codebased include:

-- Pytorch
+- Pytorch: '2.4.1'

-- stable_baselines3
+- stable_baselines3: '2.3.2'

-- Mujoco210
+- Mujoco: 210

-- gymnasium
+- gymnasium: '0.29.1'

+Our Cuda version is 11.8 with Python 3.8

 ## Basic Usage